eosswedenorg/apt/index.md

 To add both `edge` and `stable` components for the `main` repository:

-{% include apt-add.html repo="eosio" distribution="bionic" components="stable edge" %}
+{% include apt-add.html repo="main" distribution="bionic" components="stable edge" %}

 Same as previous example, but we are on a ubuntu 19.10 `eoan` system: